Provable Regret Bounds for Deep Online Learning and Control: Preliminaries

 \begin{definition} A function $\ell : \reals^n \to \reals$ is $\varepsilon$-nearly convex over the convex, compact set $\K \subset \R^n$ if and only if

 \end{definition}

 The analysis of any algorithm for OCO, including the most fundamental method OGD, extends to this case in a straightforward manner.
-Let $\A$ be any algorithm for OCO that accepts a sequence of convex losses $\{h_t\}$ by an {\it adaptive} adversary, and returns a decision sequence $\{\theta_t\}_{t \in [T]} \subseteq \K$ with the following regret guarantee,
+Let $\A$ be any algorithm for OCO with the following regret bounded by $\text{Regret}_T(\A)$.
+This algorithm $\A$ can be applied on the surrogate loss functions $h_t(\theta) = \ell_t(\theta_t) + \nabla \ell_t(\theta_t)^{\top} (\theta-\theta_t)$ to obtain regret bounds on the nearly convex losses $\ell_t$ as given below.
+The described method is presented in Algorithm \ref{alg:onco} which along with more details can be found in Appendix \ref{sec:app_onco}. \begin{lemma} Suppose $\ell_1, \ldots, \ell_T$ are $\eps$-nearly convex, then Algorithm \ref{alg:onco} has regret bounded by